 AWIEF annual conference

-The multi-stakeholder AWIEF conference, taking place in Cape Town this year, includes representation from: government as it makes policies that should streamline gender economic empowerment programmes for women; the investment community; the media which should talk about the issue; women entrepreneurs; business service providers; and enterprise development agencies.
+, taking place in Cape Town this year, includes representation from: government as it makes policies that should streamline gender economic empowerment programmes for women; the investment community; the media which should talk about the issue; women entrepreneurs; business service providers; and enterprise development agencies.

 It is a testament to how globally connected Ochem is and the prominence to which she has elevated AWIEF in only three years, that she has received endorsements and support from global organisations such as UN Women, the African Development Bank (AfDB) and the European Union-funded Technical Centre for Agricultural and Rural Cooperation (CTA).

 Partners and sponsors include: Invest Cape Town, City of Cape Town, Embassy of Sweden, Shell, Nedbank, ARC, Tsogo Sun, Venture Capital for Africa (VC4A), Cardova and Channel Africa, which will be live streaming the conference on 8-9 November from Cape Town.